parizeaujj/NBA_Betting_App/artifacts/architecture.md

   - Each invitation will display the person who sent it, the person who it’s sent to, the status of the invitation (awaiting response, accepted), and the number of rounds

 - The Drafts screen will show all the drafts of contests that aren’t complete
-  - Each Draft View will contain the opposing player who is involved, the draft round number, and a text that says either “Your turn” or “Their Turn”
+  - Each Draft View will contain the opposing player who is involved, the draft round number, and a text that says either “Your turn” or “Their Turn” as well as t    text that displays the last pick that was drafted (if applicable)

-- The Statistics page will include statistics about the user regarding their wins and losses in previous contests
+- The Statistics page will include statistics about the user regarding their wins and losses in previous contests, as well as other minor stats
   - Each row will contain the statistic on the right correlating to the descrption on the left

 | UI Component      | User Stories this UI relates to     | Description       |